Kyle Wishing

 Key ESOP Decisions

-2. How will you finance the transaction?
+3. How will you finance the ESOP transaction?

 Given that ESOPs are incredibly flexible, most transactions involve a great deal of discussion around which structure would benefit the business owners and company the most.
+These decisions are typically resolved through a collaborative process involving the selling owners, the management team, and the advisors.

 The decision of how much to sell should be driven primarily by your goals as the selling business owner.
 For example, you may desire to retain upside by continuing to hold equity, or you may want to preserve equity to sell or gift to management or family at a later date.